 Hiking is one of the best and most enjoyable forms of summer exercise.
 That’s as true for dogs as it is for people.
 Just about everybody is close enough to a hiking trail to spend hours of free and healthful fun with their four-legged best pal.

 Just make sure to keep your dog hydrated and to clean up after him or her.
-And check for pests like ticks that might have hitched a ride.
-PetCareRx offers some tips for the perfect hike.
+And afterward, check under fur thoroughly for pests like ticks that might have hitched a ride.
+PetCareRx offers tips for the perfect hike.

 7. Jog with your dog

-You look forward to your daily run, and your canine companion will too!
-Plus, it’s a wonderful way to burn extra energy and calories.
+Your canine companion will look forward to a daily run.
+Plus, it’s a wonderful way for both of you to burn extra energy and calories.
 If your pooch seems disinterested or a little unwieldy at first, don’t give up.
 According to Health.com:

 Even if you think your dog is too hyper or too poorly behaved to jog alongside you, he may just need some training and some time to get used to it.

 What is your favorite way to have summer fun with your dog?
-Let us know in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Let us know below or on our Facebook page.